MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 Legal Disclaimers

 All MBBS admissions are subject to the centralised rules of the MCC and NMC.
 FindUrCollege is an advisory firm and does not "own" or "allot" seats.
 All tuition fees and the Placement +₹1 Lakh increase are based on latest 2026 data; final structures are subject to official Information Bulletins.
-We facilitate admissions only through officially sanctioned Management and Institutional quotas — we do not handle cash and strictly condemn illegal capitation fees.
+We facilitate admissions only through officially sanctioned Management and Institutional quotas — we do not handle cash and strictly condemn illegal management quota feess.
 Your data is protected under our 2026 Data Privacy Shield.

 MBBS Admission 2026 — National Overview

 MBBS (Bachelor of Medicine and Bachelor of Surgery) is the most sought-after undergraduate degree in India.
-With over 1.8 million students appearing for NEET UG annually and only 107,000 MBBS seats available across 706 medical colleges, competition is intense.
+With over 25 lakh students appearing for NEET UG 2026 and roughly 1.1 lakh MBBS seats available across 700+ medical colleges, competition is intense.
 Here is everything you need to know about securing MBBS admission in 2026.

 MBBS Seats in India — State-wise Breakdown 2026